maialenz/movieQuiz/README.md

 - Followed this tutorial to help me understand the structure of the quiz [Yaphi Berhanu](https://www.sitepoint.com/simple-javascript-quiz/)

-- My code was highly influenced by this tutorial by [James Q Quick tutorial](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx)
+- Borrowed the code for the loader from [w3schools](https://www.w3schools.com/howto/howto_css_loader.asp)

 - Learned more about fetch from [John Linatoc](https://medium.com/@johnwadelinatoc/manipulating-the-dom-with-fetch-7bfddf9c526b)